 – Pipe Major Alisdair McLaren, WA Police Pipe Band.

 “Developing youth is the only key to pipe band success and longevity.
 The WA Police Youth Development Pipe Band has now created an opportunity for young West Australians to learn from, and play alongside Australia’s Grade 1 WA Police Pipe Band.
 As the Officer in Charge of the WA Police Pipe Band I am excited for the future of the program and look forward to working alongside our future stars of the pipes and drums”.

-The band is now actively recruiting for membership from complete beginners to young people already playing the pipes or drums.
-For more information and to register your interest, please contact Alisdair McLaren via email at firstname.lastname@example.org .
+The band is actively recruiting for membership from complete beginners to young people already playing the pipes or drums, and hosts twice yearly ‘Have a Go’ workshops for biannual beginner intakes in January and July.
+Group lessons are provided free of charge on Monday evenings during school term at our Maylands venue.
+Places are limited, and bookings are essential.
+For more information and to register your interest, please contact the Youth Band Management Team via email at firstname.lastname@example.org.